Logo Icon

 Which Newspapers to Read for Solving Reading Comprehension Questions for CLAT 2025?

 Most of you might wonder how to read a newspaper for CLAT to improve your vocabulary and grammar.
-First of all, you should filter out the main topics of the newspaper which are relevant for exams.
+First of all, you should filter out the main topics in the newspaper that are relevant for exams.

 The following are some newspapers you can read to improve your CLAT vocabulary: